AWS re:Invent 2017 Highlights

 The innovation mechanisms developed and presented by AWS have been an important trigger for identifying new potential developments and improvements for Queue-it and our network.

 While Queue-it is not yet in the IoT space, we can take advantage of the fact that machine learning technology is increasingly becoming available to everyone.
-Upcoming development possibilities in this area could include improvements in calculating the estimated wait time and dropout percentage of people staying in a queue as well as technology enhancements within fraud protection.
+Upcoming development possibilities in this area could include improvements in calculating the estimated wait time and dropout percentage of people staying in a queue as well as technology enhancements within abuse and bot protection.

 On the infrastructure part, there were also some very interesting announcements.
 The ability to run Docker or Kubernetes containers in a serverless format sounded very appealing and would allow Queue-it to focus less on infrastructure and more on the core domain and system features that bring business value to customers and benefit their end-users.